CV

 Anderson, K.* (May, 2022).
 How and when interpersonal gratitude affects conservatism: The role of relationship uncertainty and social dominance orientation [New ideas flash talk].
 Presented at the 6CC Annual Conference, online due to COVID-19.

-Anderson, K..*, Alto, A.*, Flores-Robles, G.*, Satter, L.,*, Wylie, J.*, & Gantman, A. (July, 2021).
+Anderson, K.*, Alto, A.*, Flores-Robles, G.*, Wylie, J.*, Satter, L., & Gantman, A. (July, 2021).
 Political attitude differences towards the political system and incrementalism between liberals and leftists in the United States [Data blitz].
-Presented at the Annual Scientific Meeting of the International Society of Political Psychology, online due to COVID-19.
+Presented at the ISPP Annual Conference, online due to COVID-19.

-Alto, A.*, Anderson, K..*, Flores-Robles, G.*, Satter, L.,*, Wylie, J.*, & Gantman, A. (July, 2021).
+Alto, A.*, Anderson, K.*, Flores-Robles, G.*, Wylie, J.*, Satter, L., & Gantman, A. (July, 2021).
 I put liberal but LOL.
-Investigating psychological differences between political leftists and liberals.
-[Data blitz].
-Presented at the Annual Scientific Meeting of the International Society of Political Psychology, online due to COVID-19.
+Investigating psychological differences between political leftists and liberals [Data blitz].
+Presented at the ISPP Annual Conference, online due to COVID-19.

-Anderson, K.* Hardin, C. (2021).
+Anderson, K.*, & Hardin, C. (May, 2021).
 Interpersonal gratitude’s effect on political attitudes [Data blitz].
 Presented at the 6CC Annual Conference, online due to COVID-19.

-Anderson, K*., & Hardin, C. (2020).
+Anderson, K.*, & Hardin, C. (February, 2020).
 Political identity and social norms predict the credibility of male politicians accused of sexual assault [Informal paper talk].
-Presented at the Social Cognition Preconference for the Society of Personality and Social Psychology, New Orleans, LA.
+Presented at the Social Cognition Preconference at the SPSP Annual Conference, New Orleans, LA.